• facebook

 In Excel 2016, the #VALUE! error appears when you enter a value in the wrong way in a cell.

-Excel offers a wide range of functions, but when a function receives an unexpected value, it displays the #VALUE!
+Excel provides a range of functions.
+But when the function receives a value other than the expected, it shows #VALUE!
 Error.
-Basic addition and subtraction operations using the (+) or (-) operator will trigger a #VALUE! error if any of the values are not of the expected type.
-However, it’s worth noting that the behavior of the #VALUE! error can be somewhat tricky for certain functions, as they may automatically ignore invalid data.
+The regular addition and subtraction operation with a (+) or minus (-) operator will throw a #VALUE! error if any of the values is not of the expected type.
+However, the #VALUE! error for some functions is a bit tricky because they automatically ignore the invalid data.

 Let us consider some of the most common examples of #VALUE! error along with the solutions to resolve.